Material Issues

 Seven Material Issues and Indicators (KPIs)

-We have set key performance indicators (KPIs) for each material issue in line with the medium- to long-term management plan, and are managing and evaluating them using a PDCA cycle.
+We have set key performance indicators (KPIs) for each material issue in line with the Medium-Term Management Plan, and are managing and evaluating them using a PDCA cycle.
 We plan to revise the indicators (KPIs) regularly according to the progress of initiatives.

 Material issues Theme Indicators (KPIs) SDGs (Contributable Goals and Targets)